Climate change is not only affecting our weather, it is impacting property rights.

 Experienced Real Estate Counsel Here to Help You.

 At the Law Offices of Mark Weinstein, P.C., our clients benefit from our experience.
-We have been practicing real estate for over 30 years.
+We have been practicing real estate since 2011.
 We have offices in Cumming, and we serve clients in Atlanta, Gainesville, Gwinnett County, Bartow County, Hall County, Henry County, Cherokee County, Clayton County, Cobb County, and other counties throughout Georgia.
 To find out what we can do for you, call us today at 770-888-7707.
 Or you can e-mail us with inquiries at email@example.com